Colloquium: Quantum anomalous Hall effect: Magnetically Doped TIs

 \subsection{Physical properties of the QAH states in magnetically doped TIs}

-After the realization of the QAH effect in a Cr-doped TI system \cite{chang2013experimental}, a close synergy between theory and experiment has greatly advanced our understanding of the QAH state.
+\am{Following} the realization of the QAH effect in a Cr-doped TI system \cite{chang2013experimental}, close synergy between theory and experiment has greatly advanced our understanding of the QAH state.
 The QAH effect and the QH effect share the same topological properties, but their physical origins are different.
 The QH effect arises from the formation of Landau levels under high magnetic fields, and its realization relies on carrier mobility \cite{klitzing1980new} that is high enough to weaken mixing between different Landau levels, {\it i.e.} to make $\omega_c \tau \gg 1$ large where $\tau$ is the Bloch state lifetime, $\omega_c$ is the cyclotron frequency and $\hbar \omega_c$ is the Landau level separation which has a typical value $\sim 1$ meV.
-In contrast, the QAH effect is a consequence of an interplay between strong SOC and magnetic exchange interactions \cite{chang2020marriage}.
-The QAH effect can appear in materials with very low carrier mobility \cite{chang2013experimental,chang2015high} since its appearance requires only that $\Delta \tau \gg \hbar$, where $\Delta$ is the topologically non-trivial band gap.
-The energy scale of $\Delta$ is set by SOC and exchange interactions in magnetically doped TI that are normally on the order of hundreds of meV.
-The different physical origins of the QAH and QH states motivate studies of the physical properties of QAH states in magnetically doped TIs.
-In this subsection, we will review a variety of physical properties associated with QAH states, including in particular evidence for the coexistence of chiral and non-chiral edge states, the appearance of zero Hall conductance plateaus, axion insulator state, global phase diagrams, scaling behaviors, and current-induced breakdown.
+In contrast, the QAH effect \am{in magnetically doped TIs} is a consequence of an interplay between strong SOC and magnetic exchange interactions \cite{chang2020marriage}.
+The QAH effect can appear in materials with very low carrier mobility \cite{chang2013experimental,chang2015high} since it requires only that $\Delta \tau \gg \hbar$, where $\Delta$ is the topologically non-trivial band gap.
+The energy scale $\Delta$ is set by SOC and exchange interactions in magnetically doped TIs, \am{and is} normally on the order of hundreds of meV.
+The different physical origins of the QAH and QH states motivates studies of the physical properties of QAH states in magnetically doped TIs.
+This subsection will review a variety of physical properties associated with QAH states, including in particular evidence for the coexistence of chiral and non-chiral edge states, the appearance of zero Hall conductance plateaus, and their relation to axion insulator states and the topological magneto-electric (TME) effect, global phase diagrams, scaling behaviors, and current-induced breakdown \am{properties}.